RunestoneInteractive/RunestoneServer/docker/README.rst

     curl -fLO https://raw.githubusercontent.com/RunestoneInteractive/RunestoneServer/master/docker/docker_tools.py

 This download the bootstrap script.
-The next step, which installs required dependencies for the remainder of the process, depends on your use case:
+The next step, which installs required dependencies for the remainder of the process, depends on the two mutually exclusive use cases below. **Remember which use case you select**; many of the following steps vary based on your use case.

 Use case: running the server
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-For the devops use case, execute:
+For the use case of running the server, execute:

 .. code-block:: bash

     python3 docker_tools.py init

+**OR**

 Use case: change the way Runestone works or change/add to the way `interactive exercises <https://pretextbook.org/doc/guide/html/topic-interactive-exercises.html>`_ behave
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^